ohitsmekatie/ohitsmekatie/README.md

 <samp> 👯 **I'm looking for help with.** </samp>

-Understanding how teachers and educators are using GitHub!
+Understanding the workflow of teachers and educators.
+I want to learn about your tools/processes/gripes/praises/everything!
 If you want to talk to me please reach out on any of the platforms below.

 <kbd> 🕴🏻 [linkedin](https://www.linkedin.com/in/katiesipos/) 🕴🏻  </kbd>